apaz-cli/apaz-cli.github.io/blog/Seduction.md

 ## Step 2: Flirt aggressively.

+### Setting the mood.

+It's long been known that people communicate mostly nonverbally.
+Even the verbal communication is less about what you're saying, and more about what words you choose and how you say them.
+Most of the communication bandwidth is hidden in subltle implications that act on the listener's reference frame.

+Effective communication is sort of the act of mind reading.
+Not only is it bad if your body language tells a different story than your words, it's also bad if I'm not in the headspace to hear those words in the first place.

+Guys (and especially girls with autism, and also myself) are incredibly dense sometimes.
+I do not pick up on it.
+I'm 1 for 7.
+Pay attention to whether I've picked up on it.
+If not, it may be useful to ask directly.

+I've actually built up a comprehensive theory of communication, but it is too complicated and too pointless to describe here.
+It's not very practically useful.
+So instead, if you want to get better at setting the mood, pay close attention to your body language and word choice.
+Does it convey what you want it to convey?
+How could it be better?
+More confident?
+More interesting?
+More comforting?

 ### When do I pivot?

-Once you've got my trust, how do you know?
+Okay, so you've gained my trust.
+How do you know?
 Honestly, it's hard.
 Besides some subtle and often misleading body language there won't be many external signs.
+I'm pretty good at pretending to be comfortable in social situations.
+I imagine most people are.
 The best thing to do is to ask.

-Before you do, it's best to know beforehand what my relationship status is, if it's open, what my sexuality is, etc. Ideally towards the start of the conversation.
+Before you do, it's best to know beforehand what my relationship status is, what my sexuality is, etc. Ideally towards the start of the conversation.
 If you don't know beforehand, that's not a dealbreaker.
 But if you ask at the end that makes it kinda awkward.
 So try to sequence these questions towards the beginning of the conversation.

 Usually, I start with "Hey, I think you're cute..." and follow up with: